-This course is designed to develop the knowledge and skills required to elicit, perform and document the complete medical history and physical exam with use of appropriate equipment, proper exam techniques and accurate medical terminology.
+This course is designed to develop the knowledge and skills required to elicit, perform and document the complete medical history and physical exam with use of proper techniques and accurate medical terminology.
 The course will provide an overview of the medical record as well as development of writing and oral presentation skills.
-History-taking, physical examination and documentation skills will be developed through lecture and structured small group laboratory exercises.
+History-taking, physical examination, and documentation skills will be developed through lecture and structured small group laboratory exercises.